vippsas/vipps-partner/README.md

 ## How to change partners for a merchant

 Merchants can change partners.
-This is always initiated by the merchant, and the merchant is responsible, as data processor, for which partner(s) has access to the merchant's data.
+This is always initiated by the merchant, and the merchant is responsible, as data processor, for which partner(s) ca access the merchant's data.

-If the merchant changes partners, the merchant's sale unit (identified with MSN, the Merchant Serial Number) must be reconfigures so the new partner's [partner keys](https://github.com/vippsas/vipps-partner#partner-keys) can be used for the same MSN.
+If the merchant changes partners, the merchant's sale unit (identified with MSN, the Merchant Serial Number) must be reconfigured so the new partner's [partner keys](https://github.com/vippsas/vipps-partner#partner-keys) can be used for the same MSN.